zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

     |-- SRR1569900_1.fastq
     `-- SRR1569900_2.fastq
 ```
-# Pipeline
+# II.
+Pipeline

+All of the following codes are available in this github repository.
+As long as you have created the environment and required softwares were installed properly (details in section III), you should be able to run all the scripts without changing the scripts.

 ![work flow](Figures/work_flow.png)

 The entire Assembly work flow is shown in the graph above.
 The blue arrow represents where the result from each step would go.
 After each step, a Busco score is obtained and statistical results are calculated by Quast.
 Lastly, graphs were constructed in the end, and Augustus and Trinity were run for gene annotation results.
 Each step is explained in the following sections.
 Information about versions are described in the [final paper](https://docs.google.com/document/d/1BDGt6vxnI0uYwd2VWN8QQTd4IVIASFijE2-ZktaumLQ/edit?usp=sharing).

-# Pipeline Steps
+# III.
+Pipeline Steps

 ## 1. Preparation

 ### 1.1 File Directory Set Up

 The first step is to set up the file directory on your machine.
-Our [create_folder.sh](Create_Environment/create_folder.sh) helps you to organize all the rawdata and scripts, and save results.
+Our [create_folder.sh](Create_Environment/create_folder.sh) helps you to create directory for all the rawdata, scripts, and results.

 ### 1.2 Environment Set Up and Download Data

 Three independent environments were used in this project, and the .yml files are linked below.

 All assembly works were completed in [final_project_1.yml](final_project_1.yml)
-    ***Note: You need to have your own access to smrtanalysis v2.3.0p5 as it contains Quiver.***
+    ***Note: You need to have your own access to smrtanalysis v2.3.0p5 as it contains Quiver.
+It is not available on Anaconda***

 All the alignment graphs were generated in [final_project_2.yml](final_project_2.yml)